mariaweber/Adler_TouchTheUniverse/eta_carina/README.md

 Eta Carinae stellar wind 3D model: Phase1p045HighMdotPrimaryWind.stl <br/>
 CREDIT: Thomas Madura/NASA - [Academic journal paper](https://academic.oup.com/mnras/article/449/4/3780/1167282) describing the 3D model and the associated [Github repository](https://github.com/nasa/NASA-3D-Resources/tree/master/3D%20Models/Eta%20Carinae%20High%20Mass-Loss%20Rate%20Version).
 Links for this model can also be found on [NASA's 3D printing resources](https://nasa3d.arc.nasa.gov/models/printable) page.

+Picture of the Homunculus Nebula and Eta Carinae stellar winds: NebulaSnap.jpg <br/>
+CREDIT: Maria A. Weber, Adler Planetarium and University of Chicago

 Image of the ejecta from Eta Carinae: etacar2_hst_big.jpg <br/>
 CREDIT: NASA, ESA, and the Hubble SM4 ERO Team - [https://www.jpl.nasa.gov/news/news.php?feature=7184](https://www.jpl.nasa.gov/news/news.php?feature=7184) <br/>
 NOTES: You can pull up this image using the [WorldWide Telescope](http://www.worldwidetelescope.org/webclient/).
 Simply search for 'Eta Carinae'.
 From there, you can zoom out to see the Carina Nebula, located in the constellation of Carina in the Southern hemisphere.
 A similar photo as the one in this repository can be found on AstroPix [here](https://astropix.ipac.caltech.edu/image/esahubble/potw1208a).